p-Hacking your A/B tests

 The insight is: You are making exactly this mistake with your A/B tests.

 You are running a bunch of A/B tests.
-You’re looking for (something like) 90% confidence.
-Mostly they don’t work.
+You’re looking for (something like) “90% confidence”.
+Mostly the tests have a negative result.
 Occasionally one works, maybe one out of ten.
 And you conclude that was a successful test.
 But this is exactly what we just did with coin-flipping.
-It doesn’t actually mean the test was successful.

-In the real world it’s often even worse, like using confidence of 85% or 80%, where false-positives are much more likely.
+In the real world it’s often even worse, like using confidence of 85% or 80% and therefore false-positives are much more likely.

-Or not even picking a confidence level, not deciding how much N you need to make a conclusion, instead just “running the test until we get a result that looks conclusive.”
+Or you don’t even pick a confidence level.
+You don’t decide how much N you need to make a conclusion.
+Instead you “run the test until we get a result that looks conclusive.”
+This is a new type of mistake.

-This particular error of “stopping when conclusive” is called “p-hacking” by statisticians, and it’s been a well-documented fallacy since the 1950s.
-The reason it’s a fallacy, is that when N is small, random fluctuations will often cause a result that looks like “90% confidence of a positive result,” whereas if you continue the experiment, the data move back into the territory of “negative result.”
+This particular error of “stopping whenever it looks conclusive” is called “p-hacking” by statisticians, and it’s been a well-documented fallacy since the 1950s.
+The reason it’s a fallacy, is that when N is small, random fluctuations will often cause a result that looks like “90% confidence of a positive result,” whereas if you continue the experiment, the data shifts back into the territory of “negative result.”

 I show some fun real-world examples of p-hacking, and counter-examples when the experiment is done properly, in this video: